MarcMeinhardt/stories/prologue.md

 As soon as the last door shut, without wasting a second, he strummed his keyboard on the see through tablet.
 White light lit the transparent screen at the touch highlighting his white gloves.

-" Expedition to Launch Conductor.
+" Launch Conductor to Expedition Leaders.
 All explorers are aboard.
 Over."
 The conductor signaled to the radio coms on his wrist watch.

 " Copy that Launch Conductor.
 Over. " A pilot replied.
 " Copy.
 Over. " Another said.